yonggang-Xie/Notes/Leetcode/Leetcode_collections.md

 - Binary Tree Right Side View (199)
 - Average of Levels in Binary Tree (637)
 - Binary Tree Zigzag Level Order Traversal (103)
+- Recover BST () inorder traverse should be ascending, find the 2 that are not and switch

 ### BFS in graph
 - 01 Matrix (542)